tcoxon/zosoko/README.md

 * -limit-depth=N Limit the depth of the farthest state search.
 * -box-lines Sets the scoring metric to purely box-lines rather than the default based on the paper.

-The best results seem to be given with -box-lines.
+The best results seem to be given with widths and heights that are multiples of 3 and when -box-lines is given.

 ## Controls